-Japan, having fought deflation for more than two decades, remains mired in weak growth despite repeated attempts to revitalize its economy.
-Just weeks after taking office in December 2012, Japanese Prime Minister Shinzo Abe, who had also led the country from 2006 to 2007, announced plans for a new suite of policies to jolt Japan's stagnating economy out of its deflationary malaise.
+Japan, having fought deflation for more than two decades, has repeatedly pursued government interventions in the hope of revitalizing its economy.
+Entering the fifth year of his latest turn in office, Japanese Prime Minister Shinzo Abe continues to follow a suite of policies aimed at jolting Japan's stagnating economy out of its deflationary malaise.

 What is Abenomics?